sunt05/SuPy/docs/source/tutorial/tutorial.rst

   external-interaction

 ..
 Note::
+    1. The Anaconda distribution is suggested as the scientific Python 3 environment for its completeness in necessary packages.
+Please follow the official guide for its `installation <https://docs.anaconda.com/anaconda/install/>`__.
-    Users with less experience in Python are suggested to go through the following section first before using SuPy.
+    2. Users with less experience in Python are suggested to go through the following section first before using SuPy.

 Python 101 before SuPy
 ----------------------